KDE/releaseme/README.md

 ### Testing

-Tests are done using test-unit #oldschoolswag.
+Tests are done using test-unit.

 All tests should derive from test/lib/testme which adds provisioning for PWD isolation (i.e. it chdirs into tmpdirs for every test) as well as test fixture